|

 It’s the will to do the work.
 The will to find a way

-It’s being open to growing, doing, and being different than you are right now.
+It’s being open to growing, doing, and being different than who you are right now.

-When someone says, “if you really want to save money on groceries, eat more beans”, instead of saying “nope, I don’t like beans”, it’s saying “okay, how am I going to do that?”
+When someone says, “If you want to save money on groceries, eat more beans”, instead of saying “nope, I don’t like beans”, it’s saying, “Okay, how am I going to do that?”

 The bottom line is, you decide whether there’s money at the end of the month and not the other way around.

-It’s you being willing to learn what you need to learn to do what it takes to make it that way.
+It’s you being willing to learn what you need to know to do what it takes to make it that way.

-Every morning, the produce manager goes through and gathers all the bruised, expired, and otherwise unfit produce into a box to throw into the dumpster.
+Every morning, the produce manager gathers all the bruised, expired, and otherwise unfit produce into a box to dispose of in the dumpster.
 Gabe asked her to set it aside for him to pick up every morning to compost instead.

 We ate a lot of produce varieties we wouldn’t have chosen to eat otherwise, but our grocery bill that way helped us get ahead.

-You need to know what you’re doing with the money you save.
+You need to know how to manage the money you save.

 It’s not a great trade if you’re eating your least favorite vegetable just because it’s free and turned around only to spend that money on chocolate.